oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 # Prevent CSRF when submitting forms

-CSRF stands for Cross Site Request Forgery, and is a form of cyber-attack through the submission of a form from a malicious site to a known site, exploiting the browser behaviour by which the malicious request is sent along with the known site cookies, passing as an authenticated request.
+CSRF stands for Cross-Site Request Forgery, and is a form of cyber-attack through the submission of a form from a malicious site to a known site, exploiting the browser behavior by which the malicious request is sent along with the known site cookies, passing as an authenticated request.

 Spring Security CSRF protection is enabled by default for both Servlet and WebFlux applications.
-The predominant protection mechanism is the [Synchronizer Token Pattern](https://docs.spring.io/spring-security/reference/features/exploits/csrf.html#csrf-protection-stp), that ensures each HTTP request must contain a secure random generated value, the CSRF token.
+The predominant protection mechanism is the [Synchronizer Token Pattern](https://docs.spring.io/spring-security/reference/features/exploits/csrf.html#csrf-protection-stp), which ensures each HTTP request must contain a secure random generated value, the CSRF token.
 The token must be required in a part of the request that is not populated automatically by the browser.
 For example, an HTTP parameter or header.

 Let's verify the CSRF protection is active by creating a quiz form to the application.
 Create the template `quiz.html` with the following content: